Uninett/nav/doc/reference/ldap.rst

   A string defining the name of an entitlement that the user object must have in order for the user to be allowed to log in to NAV.

+**admin_entitlement**
+  .. versionadded:: 4.9.7

+  If a user object has this entitlement, the user will be granted membership in the NAV Administrators group.
+If the user object does not have this entitlement, the user will be stripped of their Administrator privileges.
+If unset, nothing happens.

 **entitlement_attribute**
   .. versionadded:: 4.9.6